 EU Blue Card

-Highly qualified workers from outside the EU may qualify for an EU Blue Card.
+Highly qualified workers outside the EU may qualify for an EU Blue Card.
 The card facilitates talented individuals moving to Portugal and other EU countries.
 With the EU Blue card, you can work and live in any EU country for four years.

 An EU Blue Card requires that an applicant has tertiary professional qualifications.
 It also requires an employment contract or a binding job offer.
 The salary should be higher than the average salary in the country where the worker will be placed.